DoD-Platform-One/bigbang/docs/developer/scripts/README.md

 # Development k3d cluster automation

-> NOTE: This script does not does not install Flux or deploy BigBang.
+> NOTE: This script does not does not install Flux or deploy Big Bang.
 You must handle those deployments after your k3d dev cluster is ready.

 The instance will automatically terminate in the middle of the night at 08:00 UTC.